StackTerminal.Health

 Vitamin K2 (MK-7)

-Menaquinone-7 (MK-7) is the long-chain form of vitamin K2 that activates matrix Gla-protein and osteocalcin, directing calcium to bone rather than arterial walls; evidence from RCTs demonstrates preservation of bone mineral density and reduction of vertebral height loss in postmenopausal women.
+Menaquinone-7 (MK-7) is the long-chain form of vitamin K2 that activates matrix Gla-protein & osteocalcin, directing calcium to bone rather than arterial walls; evidence from RCTs demonstrates preservation of bone mineral density & reduction of vertebral height loss in postmenopausal women.

 bonecardiovascularlongevitycalcium-metabolismhormonal